anadrome/audiomodels/README.md

   generates 5000 audio files and will take a while!
 * `*_param_count.py`: Counts the number of parameters in each model.
-Added because I got frustrated trying to figure out how big the models were from their papers (they are all about 1b parameters, as it turns out).
+Added because I got frustrated trying to figure out how big the models were from their papers (they are all around 1-2b parameters, as it turns out).

 Our initial paper: